Mexico City Gay Travel

 Tacontento: Cheap Tacos in Zona Rosa

-El Pescadito Taqueria: Seafood Tacos
+El Pescadito Seafood Tacos

-Al pastor is something you will see in every Mexican restaurant.
+“Al Pastor” is something you will see in every Mexican restaurant.
 You may be more familiar with another name for it: Shawarma!

 Mexico City Gay Bars & Clubs

-Nicho Bear & Bar: Local Bear & Leather Bar
+Nicho Bear & Bar Gay Leather Bar

 While Baby Club is a great time, I will mention that this gay club has the most women of all the gay venues I visited in Mexico City.
 Some gay guys dislike when gay clubs become predominantly girls, so if this bothers you, it may be best to try a different club.

 Baby charges 50 pesos for entry at the door.
 One or two drinks are included, depending on whether you arrive during their two-for-one special.

 Also, take note that Daddy Club isn’t exactly easy to find because of neighboring construction (as of early 2020).
-If you come across who looks to be an abandoned looking building, don’t fret.
+So if you come across who looks to be an abandoned-looking building, don’t fret.

 Even though El Almacén isn’t the fanciest bar, the overall vibe was fun.
-Guys in this bar spanned the spectrum; I saw people of all different ages, races and body types.
+I saw guys of all different ages, races and body types.

-CDMX Gay Bars to Skip
+Gay Bars To Skip

 I checked out Gayta Pussy Bar to see what it’s like, but I can’t say I would return.
 The space is very run down and I didn’t feel comfortable in the crowd.
 There didn’t seem to be any sense of community here.
 The presence shown online did not at all match the reality of the bar.

-Mexico City Gay Travel Tips
+Mexico City Travel Tips

-Unfortunately, Mexico City has a very high homeless population.
-There are people living on the street in just about every neighborhood.
-It is very likely that you will encounter this.
-Sometimes, if you are sitting in an outdoor bar or restaurant, beggars may approach you.
+Beggars will sometimes approach you if you’re sitting in an outdoor bar or restaurant.
 If you notice them coming toward you, just ask the restaurant to take care of it.
 To avoid this, you can just take seats inside the establishment.